sssoyeonss/2048/README.md

 The get_state functions gets data from a deque, each object corresponds to a response from the server (Board, Game, or Result).

+Board: A state of the game, with attribute .board - a 4x4 or 6x6 list of ints.

+Game: The result of the ended game (there are 5 games for each interaction).

+Result: The result of the interaction (total of 5 games).

 For more information, refer to the source codes provided